 Wisconsin does not have a state inheritance or estate tax.
 However, like every other state, Wisconsin has its own inheritance laws, including what happens if the decedent dies without a valid will.
 We’ll discuss what Wisconsin has to say about that situation, along with details about the probate process and how to successfully create a valid will in Wisconsin.
-If you want professional guidance for your estate planning after reading this article, you can use the SmartAsset advisor matching tool to find financial advisors in your area who can assist you throughout this process.
+If you want professional guidance for your estate planning, SmartAsset’s free financial advisor matching tool can pair you with up to three advisors who serve your area.

 Does Wisconsin Have an Inheritance Tax or an Estate Tax?